The 21th RHCA conference and the 30th RCP meeting

 began with a welcome remark by Mr. Heru Pambudi, Director General of Customs

-and Excise of the Republic of Indonesia and chairperson of this year’s
+and Excise of the Republic of Indonesia and also a chairperson of this year’s

 conference.
 He highlighted the need to develop close cooperation in the region

-to take measures in response to the COVID-19 and to reach regional goals.
+to take measures in response to the COVID-19 and reach regional goals.
 Mr.

 Kunio Mikuriya, the Secretary-General of WCO, attended the conference and delivered